A 3D lattice defect and efficient computations in topological MBQC: Fault-tolerant computation

 Theorem~\ref{Thm: Fundamental} still applies in this new configuration.
 We consider a defect line forming a (large) closed loop inside the bulk and we let $\mathcal{W}$ be a surface supported by that loop, see Figure~\ref{fig: Hadamard defect qubits}.
 In the homological description introduced in Section~\ref{Sec:Cluster}, $\mathcal{W}$ is an internal slit that must be removed from the cell complex.
-The slit lifts any discrepancy and the duality is completely recovered, with a well-defined final plane $\mathcal{O}$ which we again assume to be a primal surface, namely (\ref{Primal In and Out planes}) holds true.
+The slit lifts any discrepancy.
+The duality is completely recovered, with a well-defined final plane $\mathcal{O}$ which we again assume to be a primal surface, namely (\ref{Primal In and Out planes}) holds true.
 It is important to note that $\mathcal{W}$ is not a domain wall as described in \cite{Bombin_2010,Kitaev_2012} since the lattice shows no defect on $\mathcal{W}$ but only on its boundary.
 In particular, any surface as described above can be chosen.

-The cluster state is defined as before by the graph of nearest-neighbours and so surfaces remain associated with stabilizers, \emph{even across the slit}.
-From the point of view of homology however, an `incoming' surface $c\in C_2$ must stop on $\mathcal{W}$ and be connected to an outgoing surface $\bar c\in\overline C_2$ `emerging' from $\mathcal{W}$.
+The cluster state is defined as before by the graph of nearest-neighbors and so surfaces remain associated with stabilizers, \emph{even across the slit}.
+From the point of view of homology, however, an `incoming' surface $c\in C_2$ must stop on $\mathcal{W}$ and be connected to an outgoing surface $\bar c\in\overline C_2$ `emerging' from $\mathcal{W}$.
 These are going to be such that $\partial c\cap \mathcal{W} = \partial \bar c\cap \mathcal{W}$, illustrating again the ambiguity of the nature of the slit (note the slight abuse here: we extend $c,\bar c$ to $\mathcal{W}$).
 If we introduce the \emph{fusion} operator~$\boxplus_{\mathcal{W}}$ in this situation, which is so that $c \boxplus_{\mathcal{W}} \bar c$ is one surface without boundary on $\mathcal{W}$, the corresponding stabilizer is simply $K(c \boxplus_{\mathcal{W}} \bar c)$ and the surface is compatible with the measurements.
+Such surface $c^Z_1 \boxplus_{\mathcal{W}} \bar c^Z_1$, is displayed in Fig.~\ref{fig: Hadamard defect qubits}, the fusion happens on the purple line when the two surfaces meet on the slit $\mathcal{W}$.
 In order to have the same type of logical qubits for all (site holes in the Toric code), we can braid the red Z-measurement lines coming from the slit with black Z-measurement lines, as shown in Fig. \ref{fig: Hadamard defect qubits}.
 This only performs an identity gate between the plaquette-missing logical qubit after the slit and the site-missing logical qubit on the output plane.

 It remains to observe that